HARP Mortgage Loans After the 2008 Housing Crash

 Creation of HARP Mortgage Loans

 Bankruptcy and foreclosure rates have skyrocketed and set historical highs.
 For homeowners who had mortgage loan balances higher than the value of their homes and who wanted to stick the real estate collapse out, the government created the Home Affordable Refinance Program.

 If your conventional conforming mortgage loan is underwater, the balance is higher than the value of your home, you may qualify to do a refinance mortgage loan without having any equity and/or having your mortgage loan balance higher than the market value of your home and without having to pay private mortgage insurance through the Home Affordable Refinance Mortgage loan program.

-The Home Affordable Refinance Program was launched in April 2009 to assist and reward homeowners whose mortgage balance was higher than the market value of their homes and to avoid the foreclosure crisis.
-In order to be eligible for HARP loan, the mortgage loan needs to be owned and backed by either Fannie Mae and/or Freddie Mac.
-Fannie Mae and/or Freddie Mac needs to have owned and backed the mortgage loan no later than May 31, 2009.
+The Home Affordable Refinance Program was launched in April 2009.
+The loan program was created and launched to assist reward homeowners whose mortgage balance was higher than the market value of their homes.
+The goal of the loan programs was to prevent the foreclosure crisis from further escalating.
+In order to be eligible for a HARP loan, the homeowner needs to have a mortgage owned and backed by either Fannie Mae and/or Freddie Mac.
+The current loan needs to be backed by Fannie/Freddie no later than May 31, 2009.

 More on HARP Mortgage Loans